Mboalab/December-2024-to-March-2025-internship/Contribution.md

 ## Guidelines
 Do not make any changes to the original files.
 Make changes to the Applicant's folder only, where you save all your tasks.
+Contributing to tasks is progressive, From task 0 to task 4